leadpixel/htask/README.md

 ### Add

-Adds a task; requires a task description
+Adds a task; requires a task description.

-Task descriptions can be empty strings and can contain newlines
+Task descriptions can be empty strings and can contain newlines.

 ```sh
 $ htask add "some task description"